-Sandy: Having been part of few IPL teams in the past, how was it to be picked by the Sunrisers Hyderabad unit?
+Sandy: Having been part of few IPL teams in the past, how does it feel to be a part of the Sunrisers Hyderabad unit?

 Shreevats: I can proudly say that this is my best IPL team’s out of all with due respect to the other franchises. 🙂 SRH is a very professional cricket oriented franchise.
 I loved every day spent with the players and the coaches.

-Sandy: Few words about having Tom Moody, VVS Laxman and Muttiah Muralitharan as the mentors/coaching staff.
+Sandy: Few words about VVS Laxman and Muttiah Muralitharan as the mentors/coaching staff.

 You can just be around them and learn so much.
 They were always there for the players even when someone isn’t getting a game.
 They would personally come to the players and talk to them in order to keep them in good space and get them prepared to rise whenever the opportunity comes.

-Not to forget, Simmon, the assistant coach.
-He has been an amazing influence and had been with us throughout the tournament in helping the batters and fielders with what they exactly need.
-I feel Simmon is the unsung true hero of the team.
-He’s got a great vibe about himself and it spreads in the team.
+Not to forget, the assistant coaches.
+They have been an amazing influence and had been with us throughout the tournament in helping the batters and fielders with what they exactly need.

 Sandy: Kane Williamson has earned a lot of appreciation for his batting and most importantly, his captaincy.
 Your take on Kane Williamson.